 Women between the ages of 25 to 65 will receive an invitation for a cervical smear test.
 This procedure should be performed routinely at three to five year intervals depending on age.
 Smears will be done more frequently where necessary.

-A full range of family planning is available at the surgery, including coil fitting and advice on safe sex.
+A full range of family planning is available at the surgery and advice on safe sex.

 Annual protection against influenza is offered to senior citizens, carers and those at high risk, e.g. with chronic heart, chest, some breathing disorders and diabetes.

 Women aged 50 to 70 years will be offered a mammogram every three years.

 Pre-pregnancy advice is offered by the doctors and midwife for those thinking of becoming pregnant.
 It is essential that you stop smoking, reduce your alcohol intake to a minimum, ensure an adequate daily intake of the vitamin folic acid in your diet, and check with your doctor about any medication you are taking.
 As a general rule don't take any drugs, including those bought over the counter, in pregnancy, unless advised by your doctor.
 All pregnant women should attend the antenatal clinic as soon as possible.

 Protection against tetanus and polio should be kept up to date.
 A full primary course with a booster at 15 should be followed by at least two boosters at 10 year intervals to protect throughout life.

 For further details please see our travel advice page which contains a travel assessment form.

 Please visit Fit for Travel.
 Our Practice Nurses are able to give NHS vaccinations.